User and Visitor Guidelines and Forms

 Bowdoin faculty and staff interested in conducting research or a project at the Coastal Studies Center do not need to follow this process.
-Please e-mail Rosie Armstrong firstname.lastname@example.org if you are affiliated with Bowdoin and would like to use the Coastal Studies Center.
+Please e-mail Rosie Armstrong email@example.com if you are affiliated with Bowdoin and would like to use the Coastal Studies Center, including the marine lab.

 Visiting Academic User Guidelines

-To submit a proposal, please complete the visiting user form.
-All proposals will also be reviewed by the Dean's office.
-If you have any questions about submitting a proposal or the process, please contact Rosie Armstrong (email@example.com).
+Please submit a written proposal, please complete the visiting user form.
+If you have any questions about submitting a proposal or the process, please contact Rosemary Armstrong (firstname.lastname@example.org).

 Fees for Visiting Users

 The following are guidelines for fees, but it is anticipated that visitors' uses will be variable, and fees charged individual groups may vary according to circumstances as determined by the Coastal Studies Faculty Advisory Committee.
-Visiting researcher groups (not more than 5 people per group) will be charged $100.00 per week ($14.00 per day).
-Visiting researchers who anticipate long-term (many months), of very low level use will need to negotiate appropriate fees (contact firstname.lastname@example.org to initiate this process).
+Visiting researcher groups (not more than 5 people per group) will be charged $75.00 per week ($15.00 per day).
+Visiting researchers who anticipate long-term (many months), of very low level use will need to negotiate appropriate fees (contact email@example.com).
 Visiting courses, conferences, and outreach groups will be charged a $50.00 minimum plus $2.00 per person per day.
 These charges are intended to cover the additional energy, supply, and administrative costs generated by visitors' activities.
-These fees are intended as a guideline, and may be revised upwards or downwards as appropriate by the Coastal Studies Faculty Committee.
+These fees are intended as a guideline, and may be revised as appropriate by the Coastal Studies Faculty Committee.
 In particular, any visiting users that require extensive involvement of Bowdoin staff will be expected to pay the costs of staff time.
 Any special needs of the visiting groups make incur additional fees.

 All users must seek to car pool to the maximum extent possible.
 Parking at the CSC is very limited (6 spaces).
 Access by car past the main parking area is only permitted for research, course, and maintenance purposes, and even then only when delivery of equipment, rapidity of access, or safety concerns make vehicle access essential for these officially sanctioned activities.